wpxqw/mwqc/docs/README.md

 - Install and optionally configure WooCommerce Product Catalog and/or Inquiry.

 #### Localize Global Level Settings
-1. Open "Catalog and/or Inquiry" sub-tab of Product tab on WooCommerce Settings page [How to open it](#global-level "Read more about how to open global settings").
+1. Open "Catalog and/or Inquiry" sub-tab of Product tab on WooCommerce Settings page [Read how to open it](#global-level "Read more about how to open global settings").
 2. Make sure, "Price Text" and "Inquiry Button Label" fields are not blank.
    - WPML doesn't allow translating empty fields.
    - It doesn't matter whether you leave "Enable Configuration" checked or unchecked.
 ![alt Global Settings of WooCommerce Product Catalog and/or Inquiry plugin](images/wpml-my-global-settings.jpg)
 3. Open "String Translation" page in Dashboard (Dashboard -> WPML -> String Translation).
 4. Select "admin_texts_mwqc_price_text" from "domain" dropdown to translate "Price Text".